CLICK HERE TO START THIS COURSE AND GET THE CERTIFICATE OF COMPLETION |

 Before deciding to pass another vehicle, a driver should first ask themselves why they are passing.
 In the majority of cases, passing is not justified.
 Either the pass will require traveling above the posted speed limit or will violate other passing laws.
 Many times a driver desires to pass just because the vehicle ahead is traveling the posted speed limit.

+Once a decision is made to pass and the pass can be made safely and legally, the first step is to maintain the proper following distance.
+This allows for good visibility ahead to see if there are any approaching vehicles or other hazards.
+Next, the driver should engage the vehicles left turn signal or use the appropriate hand signal.
+After engaging the turn signal, the driver should check the vehicles mirrors and also turn their head to check the area of the vehicles blind spot.
 After checking the blind spot and determining there are no other vehicles passing or in the lane of travel, they should enter into the opposing lane and accelerate to the posted speed limit.
-A driver may want to warn the other driver of the intended pass by tapping the vehicle’s horn once.
-Drivers should always anticipate the possibility of another vehicle entering their path from side roads or driveways and be prepared to take evasive action.
+A driver may want to warn the other driver of the intended pass by tapping the vehicles horn once.
+Drivers should always anticipate the possibility of another vehicle entering their path from side roads or driveways and be prepared to take evasive action. |

-Once the pass has been safely made the driver should engage the vehicle’s right turn signal, turn their head to check to make sure another vehicle did not also pass and cut into the lane ahead of them, and check their vehicles blind spot.
+Once the pass has been safely made the driver should engage the vehicles right turn signal, turn their head to check to make sure another vehicle did not also pass and cut into the lane ahead of them, and check their vehicles blind spot.
 When the driver can see the roadway in front of the vehicle they passed, they can safely pull back into the original lane of travel.
 Florida law requires passing vehicles to enter back into the right lane of travel before coming within 200 feet of any vehicle coming from the opposite direction.
 Once back in the lane of travel, they should make sure to turn off the right turn signal.

 Passing on the right is legal only when there are two or more lanes of traffic moving in the same direction or the vehicle you are passing is making a left turn.
 Pulling off the pavement to pass on the right is against the law.